AustralianSynchrotron/openday-scavenger/README.md

 ```

 ##### Setup a pre-commit hook
-These instructions use `uvx` for running pre-commit.
+These instructions describe using `uvx` to run [pre-commit](https://pre-commit.com/). `pre-commit` is a tool to setup pre-commit `git` hooks.
 This is not the only viable method (an alternative is e.g., `pipx`)

-Install pre-commit as a `uv` tool:
+Install `pre-commit` as a `uv` tool:
 ```
 uv tool install pre-commit
 ```
-This installs pre-commit in its own, persistent, environment so that it can be used for any project.
+This installs `pre-commit` in its own, persistent, virtual environment so that it can be used for any project.

 `cd` to the repo and run:
 ```